The World Ends with You: Final Remix hits Nintendo Switch on October 12

 Nintendo announced today that Square Enix‘s The World Ends with You: Final Remix releases for the Nintendo Switch on October 12.

-The World Ends with You first released for the Nintendo DS in 2017.
+The World Ends with You first debuted on the Nintendo DS in 2017.
 The unique action role-playing game has players controlling two battles at once in modern Tokyo, specifically the shopping epicenter of Shibuya.
 It became one of the portable system’s most critically acclaimed games.
 An iOS port followed in 2012.

 The World Ends with You: Final Remix enhances the original’s graphics and adds new content, including a new story scenario.